SSWConsulting/SSW.Rules.Content/rules/the-best-xamarin-resources/rule.md

 ### Live Streams

-The best .NET MAUI and Xamarin stream is [Kym Philpott's weekly stream on Twitch](https://www.twitch.tv/kymphillpotts).

 There is a strong community of Xamarin streamers regularly producing awesome content.
 A curated list can be found [at the URL List of Xamarin streamers](https://www.theurlist.com/xamarinstreamers).